Recycling curbside collection

 • Video gaming devices

-• Telephones, including cellular phones
+• Telephones, including cell phones

 • Headphones